Make a List, Actually Two

 Could you ever marry someone who drinks too much?
 Has any sort of addiction?
 Loses their temper easily?
 Mistreats people?
 Cheats?
 Drives recklessly?
 Is lazy?
 Skilled at manipulation?
 Vain?
 Easily offended?
 A racist?
 Carries a grudge?
 Never accepts responsibility?
 Never apologizes?
 Doesn’t practice good hygiene?
 Has no sense of humor?
 A low sex drive?
 A very strong a sex drive?
 Thinks porn is okay?
 Doesn’t want children?
 Wants twelve children?

 Stick to It

 What are some things you must have in a spouse?
 What are some of your deal breakers?
+Are you ever tempted to override your list when someone catches your eye?
 Let’s talk about it in the comments.